Obligations and The Past

 Some logics include a "weak" until

 operator that doesn't actually enforce that the right-hand side ever holds, and so the left-hand side can just be true forever.
-But, for consistency with industrial languages, Forge's until
+But, for consistency with industrial specification languages (at least, most of those we're familiar with) Forge's until

 The until